-DNA evidence can be a powerful tool for law enforcement and prosecutors when it comes to sex crime cases.
-It's basically a way other than somebody's word that they can prove that there was some sort of sexual contact between two people.
+DNA evidence can be a powerful tool for law enforcement and prosecutors in sex crime cases.
+It's a way other than somebody's word that they can prove that there was some sexual contact between two people.
 However, it is not an exact science.

-It's not a perfect science and a lot of times just because there's some sort of DNA doesn't necessarily mean that a particular defendant or subject is guilty of a sex crime.
+It's not a perfect science, and a lot of times, just because there's some DNA doesn't necessarily mean that a particular defendant or subject is guilty of a sex crime.

-I recently did a case in downtown Los Angeles and basically my client was adamant that he had nothing to do with having any type of sexual contact with the alleged victim in the case.
+I recently did a case in downtown Los Angeles, and my client was adamant that he had nothing to do with having any sexual contact with the alleged victim in the case.

 One example of how DNA evidence can be attacked in a sex crime case relates to what happened in this particular case.
-Basically, my client's DNA or possible DNA was on the alleged victim.
+My client's or possible DNA was on the alleged victim.

 However, the expert made it clear that DNA can be transferred from one person to another in a myriad of different ways.

-For example, if you slept in the same bed, if you took a bath in the same bathtub, and a host of other ways that DNA – especially depending on the strength of the DNA – there can be innocent reasons for a transfer of DNA.
+For example, if you slept in the same bed, took a bath in the same bathtub, and a host of other ways that DNA – mainly depending on the strength of the DNA – there can be innocent reasons for a transfer of DNA.

-After my cross-examination of this so-called expert of the prosecutors, it was abundantly clear that it was possible that it was my client's DNA, but it was also possible that it was his son's DNA, and I believe the son is 11 years old.
+After I cross-examined this so-called expert of the prosecutors, it was abundantly clear that it might have been my client's DNA, but it was also possible that it was his son's DNA, and I believe the son is 11 years old.

 So, that then began to support the argument that there was no sexual contact in this particular case, and in fact, it was likely an innocent transfer.
 Further, there was also an argument that it was not my client's DNA.

-That's the type of case that the prosecutors are going to have a hard time proving beyond a reasonable doubt if that DNA evidence is their main focus as far as proving a particular defendant guilty of a crime.
+That's the type of case that the prosecutors will have a hard time proving beyond a reasonable doubt if that DNA evidence is their primary focus on establishing a particular defendant guilty of a crime.

 Legal Arguments in DNA Sex Crime Cases

-There are many different arguments when it comes to DNA evidence in a sex crime case in Los Angeles that can be utilized in order to defend the case.
+There are many different arguments regarding DNA evidence in a sex crime case in Los Angeles that can be utilized to defend the case.
 The reality is that there's no cookie-cutter approach where you do the same thing every single time when it comes to a DNA case.

-You have to listen to their version of events, and then obviously, what I do is I utilize my twenty-five years of experience to decide how we're going to attack DNA evidence in a particular case.
+You have to listen to their version of events.
+I utilize my twenty-five years of experience to decide how we're going to attack DNA evidence in a particular case.

-An example of where DNA evidence could be used effectively in a sex crime case is a case that I had not too long ago where my client told the detective in the case that he had absolutely no sexual contact with the alleged victim.
+An example of where DNA evidence could be used effectively in a sex crime case is a case that I had not too long ago where my client told the detective that he had no sexual contact with the alleged victim.

-So, obviously this was powerful evidence that he did have sexual contact with the victim and that's a case where not only will the DNA evidence help the prosecutors, but also the fact that he didn't tell the truth about it will show guilty knowledge and that's going to make it a very tough road as far as proving him innocent.
+So, this was powerful evidence that he did have sexual contact with the victim, and that's a case where not only will the DNA evidence help the prosecutors, but also the fact that he didn't tell the truth about it will show guilty knowledge, and that's going to make it a very tough road as far as proving him innocent.

-I've had numerous occasions where I've actually used the prosecutor's own expert against them and then combine with my own expert and had a very successful.
+I've had numerous occasions where I've actually used the prosecutor's expert against them and then combined with my expert and had a very successful.

-But again, it depends on the facts of the case and what the evidence shows and what a defense attorney can bring to bare by way of expert testimony, common sense, your client's version of events, and of course, my experience of having done a lot of these cases.
+But again, it depends on the facts of the case and what the evidence shows and what a defense attorney can bring to bear by way of expert testimony, common sense, your client's version of events, and course, my experience of having done a lot of these cases.

 Next Step in Your Defense

-Obviously, I expect you to be truthful and let me know what happened and then you and I devise a plan moving forward to properly defend you and to end up with the best result that takes into account your freedom, your reputation and all the things that you hold important in your life.
+I expect you to be truthful and let me know what happened.
+Then you and I devise a plan moving forward to defend you properly and end up with the best result that considers your freedom, your reputation, and all the things that you hold important in your life.